mfkiwl/neo-c2/README.md

 3. It has Generics, Method Generics, inline function, debug info (-g option), and lambda.

-4. The library is written in come.h and you don't need to link any library.
+4. The library is written in neo-c2.h and you don't need to link any library.
 The library is minimal and keeps learning costs down.
 It has a collection library and a string library.

 5. It has a mixin-layers system.
 You can implement your application in layers.
 Each layer is complete and useful for debugging and porting.
 A vi clone called vico is implemented as an editor implemented in mixin-layers.
 Please refer to it because it is in a directory called vico.